 Oradea, the capital city of the county of Bihor, is cuddled right between the Crisana Plains and the towering Apuseni mountains in Romania while it is almost divided into two halves by the Crisul Repede River.
 Oradea has also played a very important role in the territorial history of Transylvania as some of the very major fortifications and the military were based out of Oradea.
-The designs of the monuments in Oradea are mainly inspired by the Baroque architectural styles and some of the monuments are remarkable masterpieces that leave tourists spell-bounded.
+Amongst many places to visit in Oradea the designs of the monuments in this land are mainly inspired by the Baroque architectural styles and some of the monuments are remarkable masterpieces that leave tourists spell-bounded.

 Home to the University of Oradea, the Oradea Fortress and the Bishop’s Palace, Oradea is one of the most important economic, social and cultural centres of Romania.
 Not many people know that Oradea is just about 10 kilometres away from the Hungarian border and is also one of the main gateways for travellers who want to travel to Europe via road.
 This Romanian city has lots to offer to tourists who are here to explore the culture, monuments and the lives of the locals.
 If you are thinking of planning a trip to Oradea, here is a guide to the top ten places in Oradea that you must visit.